mmider/cnc_log/pages/issue_002.md

 ### Some observations

-Note that the second test reveals that on top of a violent jerk there appears to have been a constant drift in the y-plane present.
+Note that the second test reveals that on top of a violent departure from the predetermined toolpath there appears to have been present a constant drift in the y-plane.

-Coming back to the video of the jerk in the second test:
+Coming back to the video of the violent failing point in the second test:

 <iframe src="https://drive.google.com/file/d/1d4ENmxRd_B_HR0jd95IaGf51bLDE56WK/preview" width="640" height="480" allow="autoplay"></iframe>

 and focusing on the y-motors one can see that something is not right with them.
+As they appear to be the culprits, yanking on the x-axis gantry.

-This led me to examine the y-axis belts on my machine, which revealed that the right one is looser than the left one and even the left could benefit from a slight tightening:
+This led me to examine the y-axis belts on my machine, which revealed that the right one is looser than the left one and even the left one seemed as if it could have benefited from a minor tightening:

 <iframe src="https://drive.google.com/file/d/1RptdtQsOBjRGPsaUMciYRRiqOYOHyA2h/preview" width="640" height="480" allow="autoplay"></iframe>